MrDla333/content-ops-starter/content/pages/index.md

       color: text-light
       type: TitleBlock
     subtitle: Predict the outcome and win Prizes
-    text: >
+    text: |
-      A service that provides advice and guidance to startups and small businesses.
+      Join our Discord server and participate in our DZLOL PICK'EMS Climb the leaderboard and win Prizes
     actions:
       - label: Get started
         url: /